ehrpg/qstar/docs/index.md

 Otherwise, the check fails.
 The target number is derived from the task attempted and the check made.
 Most checks are made for [Skills](/character/skills#skills) and [Attributes](/character#attributes).

+#### Check Failures

+A failed check doesn't necessarily mean, that the check completely failed.
+E.g. when climbing, a failed check might simply mean, that there was no progress while climbing.
+Or a failed sailing check might mean, that the voyage took a few days longer.

 <!-- The target number for a Check and consequently the task's difficulty is modified
 by: